PostHog/posthog.com/contents/blog/clickhouse-vs-elasticsearch.md

 ### What is Clickhouse?

-ClickHouse is a traditional open-source project, but like many, it started as a proprietary application.
+ClickHouse is a traditional open-source project, but it started as a proprietary application.
 ClickHouse was originally built by Yandex for Yandex.Metrica, a massive analytics tool popular in Russia.
 Eventually, ClickHouse spun out into an independent, open-source project.
-Today, it is managed by ClickHouse Inc with notable contributions by a separate organization, Altinity Inc.
+Today, it is managed by ClickHouse Inc. with notable contributions by a separate organization, Altinity Inc.

 ClickHouse was designed to return aggregate values of big data at millisecond speeds.
 ClickHouse accomplishes this through a series of clever techniques, including using a columnar store, dynamic materialized views, and specialized engines that take advantage of multiple cores.